socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 2. Look up the name's historical gender distribution
 3. Classify as female if >60% of registrations are female, male if >60% are male, otherwise unknown

 Report what fraction of repliers you can classify and discuss the limitations of this approach.
-Feel free to try to improve on this method (how does querying an LLM do?), but it is not a required part of the assignment.
+Feel free to try to improve on this method (query an LLM?), but it is not a required part of the assignment.

 ### II.3 Homophily Measurement